 - Pay by instalment for several years, then pay the rest in one lump sum.
 This way, you can pay the City’s administrative fee + interest until you pay off your account.
 You save the interest on your lump sum payment.

 Can you appeal a local improvement charge?

 Yes.
 Since your local improvement charge is based on your property’s frontage, you can appeal it if you have an irregular shaped property.
 Please note that you cannot appeal the actual charge of the levy but you can appeal the calculation of the levy itself.

 How can you appeal your local improvement charge?

 If you disagree with the charge, you have 30 days from the date the levy first appears on your tax bill to appeal it.
 To file an appeal, write to the Board of Appeal stating the grounds for appeal and submit to:

 Winnipeg, MB R3B 1B9

 Where can I get more information on local improvements?

 The Local Improvement process is initiated by either the Public Works or Water and Waste Departments.
-For more detailed information on Local Improvements click on the Local Improvements link.
+More detailed information on Local Improvements.